byrd-laif/soilMakers/readme.md

 [**Live On *Matrix - Soil Makers ~ *Open Ecstatic Database***](https://matrix.to/#/!EwezVvVjpxKVCMIuRM:matrix.org?via=matrix.org&via=kde.org&via=converser.eu)
 (*Matrix.org- An open network for secure, decentralized communication.)

-Resources mixed with inspiring actionable knowhow made manifest.
+Resources mixed with inspiring actionable know-how made manifest.
 Sharing creativity, working with natural building, cultivating, ecosystems and design. ...
 Set and Setting aside, No One would chose cement over a bespoke rammed earth built home.
 The masters of these crafts blow the Mind! ***Cultivating environMental Literacy;*** Feeling this reality in the body, radiating skin as it comes to life, the vibration of connecting to that which makes living possible through ART, the built and cultivated forms.
 Mother Earth is Ecstasy made visceral, awareness of the body in organism...
 That is why its called an open ecstatic database, ***having been experienced.***

 [**Soil Makers Projects and Events On *Open Collective**](https://opencollective.com/soil-makers)

-*Open Collective provides transparency.
-Open Micro Financing Management Tools, so everyone can see; where funds come from, for what and whom it goes to and the results it produces.
+*Open Micro Financing Management Tools: Open Collective provides transparency, so everyone can see; where funds come from, for what and whom it goes to and the results it produces.
 (Within varying degrees of access.)

 ### *Vivarium Salon Circle ~ place of life*
 *Networking Global Communities For Local Impacts.*